Shubham7906/shopping-cart-reactjs/README.md

 # Shopping Cart

-Built this Ecommerce website using modern web technologies, including React.js for building the frontend, Tailwind CSS for styling, and the Fakestore API as the data source.
+Built this Ecommerce Website using modern web technologies, including React.js for building the frontend, Tailwind CSS for styling, and the Fakestore API as the data source.

 ## Features
 - Product Listing